Wharton Levin Ehrmantraut & Klein Attorneys at Law, A Professional Association.

 Shareholders Lee Rutland and Mike Wharton have been invited to become Fellows of the Litigation Counsel of America.
 The LCA is a trial lawyer honorary society whose membership is limited to less than one half of one percent of North American scholars, lawyers and judges.

 Multiple summary judgments in Maryland and in Delaware in favor of manufacturers of asbestos-containing brake linings alleged to have caused mesothelioma and lung cancer in a variety of occupational and home settings.

-Defense verdict in Prince George's County Circuit Court for an OB/GYN alleged to have injured the
+Defense verdict in the Circuit Court for Howard County for an anesthesiologist alleged to have mismanaged a colonoscopy patient’s airway which resulted in the death of the patient.

 Defense verdict in Montgomery County on behalf of a Pediatric practice where it was alleged that the providers failed to timely identify the signs and symptoms of a pediatric brain aneurysm leading to the death of a 12-year-old boy.

 For the second year in a row, Shareholder Robert Dale Klein has received the 2019 Albert Nelson Marquis Lifetime Achievement Award from the publisher of Who’s Who.

 Shareholders Robert Dale Klein and Michael T. Wharton were selected to join the ranks of America’s Top 100 High Stakes Litigators in Maryland.
 Less than one-half percent (0.5%) of litigators in the United States will ever receive this award.